cloudmesh/useful-introduction_to_cloud-2015/docs/source/preface.rst

 ----------------------------------------------------------------------

 The material provided in this documentation contains a number of IPython notebooks.
-These notebooks can be executed or accessed through te IPython notebook.
+Naturally, you do not have to do that, but it may provide you with an easy way to try and run the examples.
+These notebooks can be executed or accessed through the IPython notebook.
 We recommend that you set up the cloudmesh server software on the machine where you run the iPython notebooks on.
 If it is your desktop or Laptop, you can follow the instructions given in the quickstart setup guide.

+However, before you can use them you also have to download and install cloudmesh on the machine where you will be running the notebooks from.
+The installation of cloudmesh is documented elsewhere in this document.

+In addition you will need to install the notebook documents locally.
 You need to run the notebook server from the directory that contains this material.
 This can be easily checked out from git hub in the following way::